microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 Location|Description
 ---|-------
 User Data|Global `settings.json` file in the user data directory that applies to any VS Code instance.
-Workspace File (*new*)|Settings stored within the `.code-workspace` file of a multi-root workspace which applies whenever the workspace is opened.
+Workspace File (*new*)|Settings stored within the `.code-workspace` file of a multi-root workspace, which applies whenever the workspace is opened.
-Workspace Folder|Settings stored inside a `.vscode` folder of a workspace folder which applies depending on opening the folder or a workspace with that folder (see below).
+Workspace Folder|Settings stored inside a `.vscode` folder of a workspace folder, which applies depending on opening the folder or a workspace with that folder (see below).

 Let's have a closer look at **Workspace Folder** settings that are stored within the `.vscode` folder: If you are opening just that folder in VS Code, all the settings of this folder apply to VS Code as before.
 However, once you make this folder part of a multi-root workspace, the situation is different.
 We no longer support all settings in this setup simply because you could have multiple folders configured in the workspace, each having settings that could potentially conflict.